-- If your audio equipment cannot be operated after performing the above procedures, your audio component code has not been precoded into the remote. - In the unlikely event that your audio component cannot be operated after performing the above procedures, please consult your audio components operating guide. - The remote control will remember the codes you have programmed until the batteries are removed from the remote control.
-After replacing the batteries repeat the entire programming procedure as stated above. - If your audio component does not have a power function, the remote will issue another obvious function that the audio component will respond to, such as CD open /close. - 5.
+- 1. If your audio equipment cannot be operated after performing the above procedures, your audio component code has not been precoded into the remote. - 2.
+In the unlikely event that your audio component cannot be operated after performing the above procedures, please consult your audio components operating guide. - 3.
+The remote control will remember the codes you have programmed until the batteries are removed from the remote control.
+After replacing the batteries repeat the entire programming procedure as stated above. - 4.
+If your audio component does not have a power function, the remote will issue another obvious function that the audio component will respond to, such as CD open /close. - 5.
 The default for AUDIO mode is AMP. - 6.
 If you wish to control your receiver or miscellaneous audio equipment, you must follow the remote programming procedure shown above.
-You may use only the AMP button to program these codes, but note that this button may not be used for more than one component. - The LST-CH button will act as your audio component s ENTER button if required. - The SLEEP button will act as your audio components 100 button if required. - 1 PRECODED AMP, CD, or TAPE buttons These buttons transmit the chosen precoded audio component codes. - 2 EXCLUSIVE TV buttons These buttons are for operating the TV.
+You may use only the AMP button to program these codes, but note that this button may not be used for more than one component. - The LST-CH button will act as your audio component's ENTER button if required. - 8.
+The SLEEP button will act as your audio components '100' button if required.

+PRECODED AMP, CD, or TAPE buttons

+These buttons transmit the chosen precoded audio component codes.